raylib-extras/game-premake/README.md

 # Building extra libs
 If you need to add a separate library to your game you can do that very easily.
-Simply copy the _lib folder and rename it to what you want your lib to be called.
+Simply copy the extras/example_library folder and rename it to what you want your lib to be called.
 Replace lib.c with the sources for your library (just copy them in the folder).
 If you library has an include folder, copy that too.
 Then go to the premake5.lua file in the game folder, and link your library by calling link_to with the folder name for the library.